Entanglement capabilities of the spin representation of (3+1)D-conformal transformations: Introduction

 Fermions are an essential part of physical reality.
 In the realm of relativistic quantum mechanics and quantum field theory in 3+1-dimensional Minkowski space-time they are mainly described by means of Dirac spinors -- elements of a four-component complex vector space which are transforming under the spin representation of the Poincar\'e group (inhomogeneous Lorentz group) of space-time.
 The Dirac equation

 is form-invariant under the Poincar\'e group [Here, $\gamma_\mu$ denote the standard $4\times 4$ gamma matrices, $\gamma_\mu\partial^\mu = g^{\mu\nu}\gamma_\mu\partial_\nu$, $\mu, \nu = 1\ldots 4$, with $g = {\rm diag}(-1,-1,-1,1)$.].
 For massless fermions ($m = 0$), the Dirac equation is even form-invariant under the larger (15-dimensional) conformal group which is obtained by extending the 10-dimensional Poincar\'e group by special (pseudo-) conformal transformations and dilatations.
-For massless fermions, the Dirac equation separates into two equations for spinors $\Psi_L = \frac{1}{2}(\openone -i\gamma_5)\Psi$, $\Psi_R = \frac{1}{2}(\openone +i\gamma_5)\Psi$, $\Psi = \Psi_L\oplus \Psi_R$, of different chirality ($\gamma_5 = \gamma_1\gamma_2\gamma_3\gamma_4$).
+For massless fermions, the Dirac equation separates into two equations for spinors

+$\Psi = \Psi_L\oplus \Psi_R$, of different chirality ($\gamma_5 = \gamma_1\gamma_2\gamma_3\gamma_4$).
 If $\gamma_5$ is chosen to be diagonal $\Psi_L$ and $\Psi_R$ are two-component objects (Weyl spinors).
 However, also in the massive case ($m \not= 0$) the analysis of $\Psi$ is often pursued by representing it as the {\it direct sum} of 2 two-component objects, e.g., the small and large components of the Dirac spinor $\Psi$ (see, e.g., \citep{schw1}, Chap.\ 9).
-The mathematically possible representation of a Dirac spinor in terms of {\it direct (tensor) products} of 2 two-component objects has been studied so far by Tokuoka (\citep{toku1}, Part II, p.\ 161) in connection with the wave matrix formalism of G\"ursey (\citep{gurs1}, \citep{gurs2}, Sec.\ 3, p.\ 997), and by Uschersohn \citep{usch1} (see pp.\ 25-27) only.\\
+The mathematically possible representation of a Dirac spinor in terms of {\it direct (tensor) products} \cite{foot1} of 2 two-component objects has been studied so far by Tokuoka (\citep{toku1}, Part II, p.\ 161) in connection with the wave matrix formalism of G\"ursey (\citep{gurs1}, \citep{gurs2}, Sec.\ 3, p.\ 997), and by Uschersohn \citep{usch1} (see pp.\ 25-31) only.

 The theory of quantum information and computation has received considerable attention in recent years.
 Due to the fundamental significance of quantum information theory, in the past decade the application of its principles and viewpoints within relativistic quantum mechanics and quantum field theory has begun to be explored \citep{pere1}.
 One of the most fundamental and most studied models of quantum information theory is the two-qubit (two-spin-$\frac{1}{2}$) system (see, e.g., \citep{zhan1}).
 The pure states of the two-qubit system are described in terms of vectors of a four-dimensional Hermitian (complex) vector space $\mathbb{C}_4$ and quantum operations in it correspond to elements of the group $SU(4)$.
 Due to the mathematical similarities it is now tempting to explore the connection between one of the most fundamental models of relativistic quantum mechanics -- four-component Dirac spinors -- and one of the most fundamental models of quantum information theory -- the two-qubit system.
 The present article is devoted to certain aspects of this problem.
 The main result of our analysis will be that only those tensor product structures can sensibly be introduced in spinor space for which a given spinor is not entangled.\\